nchahare/thesis/brainstrom.md

 * Funding

 * Methods
+  - Creating presurized epithelia.
     1. Fabrication of microfluidic devices.
     2. Patterning protein on the device.
     3. Cell culture in the device.
     4. Application and measurement of the pressure.
-5. Fabrication method for the Light-Sheet device
+    5. Fabrication method for the Light-Sheet device.
-6. Device protein patterning and cell culture in Light-Sheet device
+    6. Device protein patterning and cell culture in Light-Sheet device.
-7. Confocal Microscopy
+    7. Confocal Microscopy.
-8. Light-sheet microscopy
+    8. Light-sheet microscopy.
+  - Quantitative analysis of the domes.
-9. Quantification of the dome areal strain and tension
+    1. Quantification of the dome areal strain and tension.
-10. Analysis of the kymographs
+    2. Analysis of the kymographs.
-11. Qualitative analysis of the buckling event
+    3. Qualitative analysis of the buckling events.

 * Detailed protocols
 1. Protocol: Fabrication microfludic device.